phastmike/vala-liststore-object-example/README.md

 ## The Model (ListStore)

-The model is prepared to contains Objects of type SomeObject:
+The model is prepared to contain Objects of type SomeObject:

 ```Vala
 Gtk.ListStore list_store = new Gtk.ListStore (1, typeof (SomeObject));